smussenden/data-journalism-19-spring/sessions/01/readme.md

 * [Syllabus review](../../README.md).

 ## In-class lab work
-#### Unless otherwise advised, homework is due at midnight on the day prior
+*Unless otherwise advised, in-class lab work is due by the end of this class session.*
 None.

-## Homework assigned at the end of this class
+## Homework Assigned at the End of This Class

-All of these should be completed before the start of session 2.
+*Unless otherwise advised, homework is due at midnight before the next class session.*

 * Buy or rent a copy of the [Investigative Reporter's Handbook](https://www.amazon.com/Investigative-Reporters-Handbook-Documents-Techniques/dp/0312589972).
 * Read the [syllabus](../../README.md), and complete the [syllabus quiz](https://umd.instructure.com/courses/1251920/quizzes/1245606).